Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Results and analyses

-The net electric power exchange with the grid aggregating all the assets is summarized in \autoref{fig:exp_result_grid_emission_nov} together with electricity carbon intensity.
-We can observe that the net power shows an inverse pattern to that of the carbon intensity profile.
-A grid export can be observed in the grey period \circled{2}.
-This occurred due to the forecast error of uncontrolled load profile.
+The net electric power exchange with the grid aggregating all the assets is summarized in \autoref{fig:exp_result_grid_emission_nov} alongside the electricity carbon intensity.
+Interestingly, the net power often inversely correlates with the carbon intensity profile.
+One notable grid export, during the grey period \circled{2}, can be traced back to an uncontrolled load profile's forecast error.